It isn’t easy to define successful homeschooling.

 After studying the benefits of homeschooling, I decided to stay at home with my two kids ( a boy and a girl) every day and do my best to teach them.
 Even though I had no teaching experience whatsoever.

-I played around with many different homeschooling schedules and finally created a routine that suited our family down to the ground.
+I played around with many different homeschooling schedules, researched how to homeschool for free so that we could live on one wage for as long as possible, and then finally created a routine that suited our family down to the ground.

 One that didn’t involve me spending part of the morning crying in the bathroom.